Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Mathematical formulation

+The inertial term is retained here to display the full force balance; in the computations below we use the overdamped, or Aristotelian, limit.
+In this regime the bead inertial relaxation time associated with the small bead mass is much shorter than the turbulent time scales relevant to polymer stretching, so bead velocities are determined by the instantaneous balance of drag, elastic, excluded-volume, and thermal forces.

-where $k$ is the bead index, and $[{^iF_i}^k, {^eF_i}^k, {^{ev}F_i}^k, {^dF_i}^k, {^tF_i}^k]$ are correspondingly the inertial, elastic, excluded-volume, viscous drag and thermal fluctuations forces.
-Elasticity is taken into account via the FENE model, whose nonlinearity prevents the polymer to stretch beyond its maximum length.
+Elasticity is taken into account via the FENE model, whose nonlinearity prevents the polymer from stretching beyond its maximum length.
 A key feature of our approach is that we exactly enforce this constraint with our numerical methods \cite[][]{kivotides_stretch} (to be discussed in the next section).
-The excluded volume force is an effective intermolecular force field with exponential cut-off \cite[][]{kivotides_dense}.
-The strengths of the viscous drag and thermal fluctuations forces are related by the fluctuation-dissipation theorem.
-Notably, we treat the Langevin equation as a vector stochastic differential equation handling all degrees of freedom as one system.
-Thus, the viscous drag force includes hydrodynamic interactions between {\it all} beads in the system and the same is the case for the associated Brownian motion effects.
+The corresponding elastic potential and spring force are given in Eqs.~\eqref{eq:app-fene-potential}--\eqref{eq:app-fene-spring-force}.